 Soup is one of the easiest things anyone can make.
 Basically just throw a bunch of veggies and protein (and maybe some starch) into a pot, and with the right seasoning you’ll have a super delicious and easy meal.
 There’s really no way you could mess up this soup, but here are a few tips to keep in mind so you end up with a perfectly rich and satisfying miso soup every time:

 - Kombu dashi powder can usually be found in a Japanese/Asian grocery store, or online.
-If you can’t find the powder you can make your own dashi by boiling kombu in water and using this liquid to replace the water + dashi powder called for in the recipe.
+If you can’t find the powder you can make your own dashi from kombu and water (follow this guide from Just One Cookbook) and using this liquid to replace the water + dashi powder called for in the recipe.
 If all else fails, you can omit and just use water and add more miso to taste — but I highly recommend using dashi as it will bring out more of the umami flavor.

 - Make sure to toast the sesame seeds, even if you buy sesame seeds that are already toasted.
 Place them in a small pan over medium heat and stir frequently as they will burn easily.
 Once fragrant and lightly browned, turn off the heat and cool briefly.
 Then use a pestle and mortar to grind the sesame seeds.